 I promised a second part to my headache post, so here it is!
 I’ll briefly chat about causes of different headaches and how to address them.

 Tension-type headaches (TTH) are well-named as they are actually caused by “tension” in the musculo-skeletal (MSK) system.
-This can be muscle tension from neck, back, shoulder or face muscles, often due to repetitive postures/positions (think sitting at a desk all day with your head forward and staring at a screen).
+This can be muscle tension from neck, back, shoulder or face muscles, often due do my math homework to repetitive postures/positions (think sitting at a desk all day with your head forward and staring at a screen).
 TTHs can also be due to eye strain from looking at a screen too long, squinting from trying to see things in a distance or even squinting in sunlight.
 Stress is also a common cause of TTH.
 Naturopathic treatments of these headaches are aimed at reducing stress, posture correction, reducing muscle tension and correcting spinal malalignments.

 Migraines have several root causes, and are often multifactorial.
 Some causes include: